bentomhall/nih-system/homebrewery/world/player-options.md

 Starting at level 11, creatures who benefit from this also gain temporary hit points equal to your level.
 **Command: Stay With Me.** You've learned to provide effective emergency medicine.
 As bonus action, expend 3 STA and touch a creature.
 That creature regains hit points as if they had spent 1 hit die (but do not expend the hit die).
 If the creature was below half of its maximum hit points, they regain hit points equal to the maximum value possible for their hit die instead.

 You can expend additional STA to increase the effect.
-For every 2 extra STA you expend, the creature regains additional hit points as if they'd spent an additional hit die.  **Command: Hold the Line.** Starting at 7th level, you have become an inspiration to your allies.
+For every 2 extra STA you expend, the creature regains additional hit points as if they'd spent an additional hit die.
+\page
+**Command: Hold the Line.** Starting at 7th level, you have become an inspiration to your allies.
 As a bonus action on your turn, you can spend 3 STA to issue a command to Hold the Line.
 Any creature of your choice that can see or hear you can immediately use their reaction to end the frightened, charmed, or incapacitated condition on themselves even if they would not otherwise be able to use a reaction due to a condition.
 This automatically ends the unconscious condition when caused by poison or magical sleep.

 In addition, creatures of your choice that can see or hear you have advantage on any saving throws against being or frightened, charmed, or incapacitated for one minute.

-\page
-##### Commanding Presence
+#### Commanding Presence
 Starting at 10th level, you've learned to inspire your allies to bursts of heroics.
 When you use your Action Surge, instead of taking an additional action, you can choose one of the following.
 All creatures of your choice that can see and hear you within 30 feet gain the chosen benefit until the end of your next turn.
 **Bravura:** Affected creatures can take one additional reaction or bonus action (their choice) during the duration of the effect.
 **Insightful:** Affected creatures gain a bonus to their next saving throw equal to your Charisma modifier.